MirRaonaq/AndroidBots/README.md

 ![](images/three.png)

+If you run into any gradle issues while building the project, click File>Sync Project with Gradle Files.

-Also, if you have an android device, enable “USB debugging” from developer option.
-Then run the app on your phone.
+Also, if you have an android device and would like to run the app, connect your phone to your computer.
+Then enable “USB debugging” from developer option in your phone.
+Click run from and select your device on android studio.
+You can also download the apk file from the link provided.
+Before installing the apk, go to Settings>Security and enable "unknown sources"